Data-Wise/spacemacs-rstats/guides/TUTORIAL.md

-# emacs-r-devkit Tutorial
+# spacemacs-rstats Tutorial

-A beginner-friendly guide to using emacs-r-devkit for R package development.
+A beginner-friendly guide to using spacemacs-rstats for R package development.

 ## About This Tutorial